rithik83/vnn-counterfactuals/README.md

 ## Project Structure

 ```
+├── data          # The folder that contains the MNIST data used to train the models
 ├── jl_counterfactual_generation
 │   ├── counterfactual_points/    # Generated counterfactual results
 │   ├── generate_counterfactuals.ipynb  # Jupyter notebook for counterfactual generation